Do you feel burned out at work? Do you want to take a sabbatical and travel?

 STEP 2: IF YOU ARE LIGHT ON ORDINARY INCOME, DO A ROTH CONVERSION.
 LIKE, NOW.

-If you have one or more IRA and 401k accounts, then you probably know you aren’t allowed to withdraw from them until you’re 59.5 years old; otherwise you get slapped with an extra 10% tax penalty.
+If you have one or more IRA and 401k accounts, then you probably know you aren’t allowed to withdraw from them at all until you’re 59.5 years old; otherwise you get slapped with an extra 10% tax penalty.

 Once you turn 70.5, things get flipped around and you are forced to start taking mandatory distributions from those accounts.